-You can stop any currently running job provided that you (or any roles you are member of) have the Stop any job privilege (see How Privileges Work).
+You can stop any currently running job provided that your user account (or any roles that your user account is member of) have the Stop any job privilege.

 Warning: Since stopping a job may cause data corruption, it must be done only in exceptional circumstances.

 When you stop a job, FlowForce Server first attempts to terminate the job gracefully.
 While it is not possible to predict the outcome of a stopped job, a graceful termination will normally attempt to perform the error handling tasks associated with the job (if any have been defined).
 If graceful termination is not possible, FlowForce terminates the job forcefully, after waiting for some time.
 To force FlowForce Server to terminate the job forcefully earlier, you can click the Force stop job button at any time.

 To stop a running job: